Dodgingtown, Connecticut

 Dodgingtown is a census-designated place (CDP) in the town of Newtown, Fairfield County, Connecticut, United States.
-It on the west side of Newtown and is bordered to the west by the town of Bethel.
+It is on the west side of Newtown and is bordered to the west by the town of Bethel.
 Connecticut Route 302 passes through the center of the community.

-Dodgingtown was first listed as a CDP prior to the 2020 census.
+Dodgingtown was first listed as a CDP prior to the 2020 census; as of that census it had a population of 380.